antidot3/znc-tor/README.md

 Alpine Linux based docker image for ZNC with support for darknet services

 ## Prerequisites
+* Install docker
-Move an existing ZNC config (usually $HOME/.znc/) to src/znc-data.
+* Move an existing ZNC config (usually $HOME/.znc/) to src/znc-data.
 This will be copied over to the image when built

 ## Building
 * ```git clone https://github.com/antidot3/znc-tor.git ; cd znc-tor```